quantumJLBass/boa-fraud/proceedings/case overview/LLM - What to assume.md

 All evidence said to be included was included even if not seen at this time.
 Mr. Bass was told not to leave and move out of the house by the PA office until a case crossed their desk, as stated in one of the sources.
 Mr. Bass has tried to get a legal console of any kind, calling over 100 firms in ID, WA, and OR but being told there was a conflict of interest, so he is Perforce Pro Se.
 The frauds of the original loans are well documented, and it's not even under contention over the letter of full reconveyance, which should have gone to Mr. Bass.
-The memorandum supporting reconsideration centers on the material facts that substantiate Defendant Jeremy Bass’s claim that the trustee’s sale of 1515 21st Avenue, Lewiston, Idaho, was invalid.
+The memorandum supporting reconsideration centers on the material facts that substantiate Defendant Jeremy Bass's claim that the trustee's sale of 1515 21st Avenue, Lewiston, Idaho, was invalid.
 These facts include procedural and substantive defects, collusion, and violations of Idaho foreclosure law.
 From the provided text, the following can be reasonably assumed based on the material facts presented:

 1.  **Non-Compliance with Foreclosure Statutes**:

--   The trustee’s sale did not strictly adhere to the statutory requirements of Idaho Code §§ 45-1505 and 45-1506.
+-   The trustee's sale did not strictly adhere to the statutory requirements of Idaho Code §§ 45-1505 and 45-1506.
 -   Bass claims no valid default existed at the time of the sale, a fundamental requirement for initiating foreclosure.

 1.  **Pre-Auction Collusion**: